-The External Awards Program provides funding for investigator-initiated clinical, preclinical, and early-stage research projects through a competitive peer-reviewed application process.
+The General Awards Program provides funding for investigator-initiated clinical, preclinical, and early-stage research projects that fall outside our Brain, Cancer Immunotherapy, and Veterinary Programs through a competitive peer-reviewed application process.

 The program has two tracks.
 The Pre-Clinical Track is geared primarily towards preclinical studies and research projects that target a particular clinical indication or organ.